ekrosalee/SpeechDataProcessingPipeline/README.md

 ## Step 4.
 Generate results file

-Open and run process_results.ipynb using Google Colaboratory
+Open and run TextgridsToDataframe.ipynb using Google Colaboratory

 **Output of Step 4: a csv file containing transcriptions + timing measures from all textgrid files**